zx80/cachetools-utils/README.md

   Depending on the access pattern, it may or may not be useful to put such a strategy in place.

+Basically the application should aim at maximizing throughput for the available resources whilst keeping the latency under the objective, eg 90% of queries under some limit.

 ## Module Documentation